KenKundert/svg_schematic/README.rst

     provide the *p* and *n* terminal attributes.
 The MOS component provides the *d*, *g*, and *s* terminal attributes.
 The diode component provides the *a* and *c* terminal attributes.
 #.
-Components contain attributes for each of the 9 principal coordinates (c, n,
+Components contain attributes for each of the 9 principal coordinates (C, N,
-    ne, e, se, s, sw, w, nw).
+    NE, E, SE, S, SW, W, NW).
 For most components, these are the principal coordinates for the component's tile.
 However, the source places its principal coordinates on the circle used to depict the source.